forestgrape/coronavirus/index.md

 ### proteins
+[in work]
 - structural proteins: used to give newly built viruses structure.
 These are the membrane proteins (E, S, M, [HE]) and the internal protein N stabilizes the RNA
 - diminish host defence
 - RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]